 Store and Forward Satellite operation: An operation mode that provides to the UE a communication service when the serving satellite has a discontinuous connection to the ground network and such connection is not available when the satellite is interacting with the UE.

 S&F Mode: The mode in which the UE, RAN and core network entities perform Store and Forward Satellite operation.

+NTN payload: as defined in TS 36.300 [5].

+NTN Gateway: as defined in TS 36.300 [5].